Card Costs & Shipping Costs

 Cards are shipped in a box.

 We charge a small packaging/handling fee ($1.75) plus standard USPS First-Class or UPS rates.
-Visit our support knowledge base for detailed single-deck shipping cost estimates.
+For rough low-volume shipping estimates, please visit here.

 For larger orders, you can get a more exact shipping cost estimate by loading your shopping cart with a card deck of similar size, changing the quantity, and selecting a shipping address.
 The shipping cost will be displayed prior to order completion.
 (So, don't check out completely using this method!)